williamhaw/grab_safety/README.md

     - median
     - standard deviation

 The intuition behind this is that in a perfectly smooth trip, the car is moving at a constant speed.
 Therefore the acceleration measurements should remain constant (non-zero because of gravity and orientation).
-As the movement of the car becomes more erratic, the change in acceleration values becomes bigger (Jerk (Physics))[https://en.wikipedia.org/wiki/Jerk_(physics)].
+As the movement of the car becomes more erratic, the change in acceleration values becomes bigger [Jerk (Physics)](https://en.wikipedia.org/wiki/Jerk_(physics)).
 Similar logic applies to the gyroscope and GPS speed values as well.